-This report describes program activities carried out during the 2001 and 2002 field seasons on behalf of a joint venture between Cameco Australia Pty Ltd (Cameco) and the Ngalangak Aboriginal Corporation.
-Since the Exploration Licence is located on Aboriginal Land the exploration program was carried out under the terms of consent documentation agreed with the Northern Land Council pursuant to the Aboriginal Land Rights (Northern Territory) Act 1976.
+This report describes program activities carried out during the 2001 to 2005 field seasons on behalf of a joint venture between Cameco Australia Pty Ltd (Cameco) and the Ngalangak Aboriginal Corporation.
+Since the Exploration Licence is located on Aboriginal Reserve, the exploration program was carried out under the terms of consent documentation agreed with the Northern Land Council pursuant to the Aboriginal Land Rights (Northern Territory) Act 1976.

-The program as described, represents the first two years of exploration within the blocks relinquished on tenement EL 2855 by the Joint Venture.
+The program as described, represents the five years of exploration within the blocks relinquished on tenement EL 2855 by the Joint Venture.